Exterior Property Maintenance

 Storage and Parking of Motor Vehicles

 It is unlawful to store an unlicensed, wrecked, abandoned, or dismantled motor vehicle outdoors on any residential premises.
 (One motor vehicle which is driven for only part of the year may be issued a six (6) month storage permit by the Technical Services Department.
 The owner must be able to demonstrate that the vehicle is road worthy, and must be covered by a fitted commercial cover.)
 There are no restrictions on the garaging of any vehicles.

 Motor vehicles and recreational vehicles may not be parked on the "tree lawn" or the area between the sidewalk and the curb except when the Town Winter Parking Ordinance is in effect between November 1 and April 15 from 12:00am-8:00am.
 Parking of motor vehicles may not interfere with the use of building exits, sidewalks, public rights of way, or adjoining premises.
-No vehicle may be stored in a public right of way.

 One commercial vehicle of up to one (1) ton capacity may be parked at a residence.